mdlincoln/mdlincoln.github.io/_posts/2014-12-20-adjacency-matrix-plots-with-r-and-ggplot2.md

 For this example, I will be working with an extract of a larger network database I have built of [connections between print engravers and publishers][print_networks] in the Netherlands in the late sixteenth and early seventeenth century.
 This extract focuses on the artists in the ambit of Hendrick Goltzius, a virtuoso who ran his own print shop in Haarlem in the 1580s and 90s before turning to painting after 1600.

-Like most network analysis, we start with an [edge table][edge_table] for your network comprising rows with `from` and `to` variables, along with any number of edge attributes such as `weight`.
+Like most network analysis, we start with an [edge table][edge_table] for your network comprising rows with `from` and `to` variables, along with any number of edge attributes, such as `weight`.
 You may also have an additional table of [node attributes][node_table]; in my case, I am using a table with the birth years for each artist.
-I use the [igraph] package to augment these tables with calculated network statistics.
+I will use the [igraph] package to augment these tables with calculated network statistics.

 [print_networks]: /dissertation/